amarquesmoura/project9_R10/README.md

 ## About the Author

-Andre Moura an experienced Product Manager working in the Tech Industry.
+I am an experienced Product Manager working in the Tech Industry.
 He was the project manager, focusing on the value proposition, quality and delivery.
-You can connect with him on LinkedIn [here](https://www.linkedin.com/in/andre-marques-moura).
+You can connect with me on LinkedIn [here](https://www.linkedin.com/in/andre-marques-moura).

 ## Main Takeaways